 A cure isn't usually possible if the cancer has spread, although treatment can sometimes help keep it under control.
 Some people become ill quickly, but others may live for several years and feel well despite their cancer.

 In Northern Ireland, overall, more than seven in every 10 people live at least a year after diagnosis and more than five in 10 people live at least 10 years.

 Read more about kidney cancer, including incidence and survival statistics on Northern Ireland Cancer Registry website.

-Further information, advice and support is available if you need it from the following organisations:
+Further information, advice and support is available if you need it from: